User Guides

 Subdirectory-Based Sections

-As an alternative to guide-section frontmatter, you can organize pages into subdirectories.
+For larger user guides, you may prefer organizing pages into actual subdirectories rather than using frontmatter.
 Each subdirectory becomes a section in the sidebar, with the section title derived from the subdirectory’s index.qmd title (or the directory name if there is no index.qmd):

 user_guide/